Invariant Curves and the Variational Structure in Tubular Origami Dynamical Systems: THEORETICAL ANALYSIS

 In this section, we analyze the discrete dynamical system defined in Sec.~\ref{sec:model}.
 Because the system is constructed from symplectic (area-preserving) mappings, it admits a generating function that governs the dynamics.
 Analyzing this generating function is essential for clarifying the geometric and physical origins of the folding motion.
 However, the explicit expressions for the individual component maps are algebraically complex, making direct analytical treatment of the full discrete system infeasible.

-To overcome this challenge, we examine the asymptotic behavior as the number of modules approaches infinity ($N \to \infty$).
-In this continuum limit, the system becomes integrable, enabling rigorous theoretical analysis.
+To overcome this challenge, we consider a formal asymptotic limit in which the number of modules approaches infinity ($N \to \infty$).
+In this continuum limit, the system becomes integrable, enabling theoretical analysis.
 This approach is supported by KAM theory, which indicates that the invariant curves (quasi-periodic solutions) of the integrable system persist under sufficiently small perturbations, that is, for large but finite numbers of modules.